flatiron/revalidator/README.md

 ```

 #### enum
-Value must be present in the array of expected value
+Value must be present in the array of expected values

 ```js
 { enum: ['month', 'year'] }